aldionely/discordbot/README.md

-# discordbot
+# make discord bot with your hosting

-learn how to make bot discord
+first steps